U.S. Highway 189

 - From Interstate 15 at Provo, Utah, north to U.S. 40 at Heber City, Utah.

 - From the Utah State Line southwest of Evanston north to Broadway Street in Jackson.

 U.S. 189 is not signed between Heber City and the Utah State Line near Evanston.
-In fact, there is an "END U.S. 189" sign in Heber City, Utah at the junction of U.S. 40 and U.S. 189 that indicates that the road does not continue any further north; in effect, this ignores the whole U.S. 189 in Wyoming.
+There is an end shield for U.S. 89 posted in Heber City, Utah at the junction with U.S. 40, illustrating that UDOT considers its portion of U.S. 189 as distinctly separate from Wyoming.

 On another note, U.S. 189 spends its northernmost 67 miles multiplexed with other U.S. routes.
 Should this route end when it meets U.S. 191 at Daniel Junction, or should it continue all the way to Jackson?
 I believe it should go all the way to Jackson, because the route is a good, direct route from Salt Lake City and Evanston (via Interstate 80) north to Jackson.
 Ending U.S. 189 in Daniel Junction, before it enters scenic Teton County, seems silly.
 (A fanciful extension of U.S. 189 would be to route it over Wyoming 22 and Teton Pass into Idaho, then north to connect with U.S. 287 in Montana via Idaho 33, Idaho 32, U.S. 20, Idaho 87, and Montana 87.)

 U.S. 189 follows Interstate 80 from the Utah State Line to the Kemmerer Interchange, State Control Route 11 from the Kemmerer Interchange to U.S. 191 (Daniel Junction), State Control Route 13 from Daniel Junction to U.S. 26-89 (Hoback Junction), and State Control Route 10 from Hoback Junction to Yellowstone National Park.